 The following technique is effective for forgiving others because it helps you engage your senses - mentally, emotionally, and physically, and not gloss over things that may come back to haunt you later.
-If you let yourself get into it, you may even find yourself having a bit of fun.
+If you let yourself get into it, you may even have fun with it.

 This 'how to forgive' process is basically the same for big offenses and small ones, although some resentments may require you to dig a little deeper.
 Modify the technique slightly if you are forgiving yourself.

 Note: If you are dealing with a very traumatic event, it would be wise to enlist the help of a skilled mental health professional

 Step One - Take some time to write down all your feelings about what happened.
 Do not censor them.
 Hold NOTHING back.
 Let every vile, judgmental thought about yourself or the other person come out.
 Write down every horrible thing s/he did and said to you.
 Express your feelings about it.
 Really let it all out.

 Depending on the incident and your level of trauma, you may want to skip this step or just start here.
 Use good judgment.
 The idea is not to traumatize yourself more.
 However, do not just skip this step because it seems silly or you only care about your own perceptions.

 You are going to explore points of view.
 This is similar to the idea of walking a mile in another man's shoes before judging him.

 Step Three - Is there something positive that came out of this negative experience?
 Open yourself to the positive.
 Perhaps you learned a lesson about yourself, the other person, or a situation you are in.
 Perhaps you realized something, or took a life turn that worked out for good when you acted on it.
 Sometimes the good that comes out of an undesirable situation is far greater than the hurt and pain.
 Often, the more time that passes, the more evident the positive becomes.